Faith-XII/Faith-XII/README.md

 - 📫 How to reach me: Email: faithramadan5@gmail.com
   Feel free to email me on collabrations or discussion on any of my projects or repositories
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: I love creating and solving problems (yes creating fake scenrio problems),I love anime, Legos gaming, sports and I'm also a geek.
+- ⚡ Fun fact: I love creating and solving problems (yes creating fake scenrio problems),I love anime, Legos, gaming, sports and I'm also a geek.